M2/045802 Private Frederick James Cutler, Army Service Corps Mechanical Transport

 Although Frederick and his brothers moved away from Little Gaddesden, his parents stayed at 16 Ringshall.
 His father died there in 1928 and his mother stayed until at least 1930.

-Electoral Registers show Frederick and Elizabeth at 48 Swinburne Road, Putney between 1923 and 1925.
+Census and Electoral Registers show Frederick and Elizabeth at 2 Cassidy Road, Fulham in 1921 and 48 Swinburne Road, Putney between 1923 and 1925.
+Frederick was then working as a Bus Driver for the London General Omnibus Company, based at Putney Bridge Garage.
 Their third child Betty E Cutler was born in 1923 (2nd Quarter).

 On 7th January 1971, 84 year old Frederick James Cutler died in Surrey.
 His address was still 127 Ridge Road, Sutton.